Q. Are you accepting new patients?

 Q. Will I see all the practitioners during my pregnancy?

 Yes.
-Your 1st visit will be with a Nurse Practitioner and after that you will rotate seeing all OB Physicians and Nurse Practitioners.
+Your 1st visit will be with a Nurse Practitioner and after that you will see at least 3 of our OB Physicians.

 Q. I have so many questions, how can I get all of my answers?